-Magnetic materials are broadly classified into two groups with either hard or soft magnetic characteristics.
-Soft magnetic behavior is essential in any application involving changing electromagnetic induction such as solenoids, relays, motors, generators, transformers, and magnetic shielding.
-This Article provides a description on ferromagnetic properties, the effect of impurities, alloying additions, heat treatment, residual stress, and grain size on magnetic properties.
-It also describes the alloy classification and magnetic testing methods of soft magnetic materials, which include high-purity iron, low-carbon steels, silicon steels, iron-aluminum alloys, nickel-iron alloys, iron-cobalt alloys, ferrites, and stainless steels.
-The Article discusses the corrosion resistance of soft magnetic materials, and provides information on selection of alloys for power generation applications, including motors, generators and transformers.
-It concludes with a short note on design and fabrication of magnetic cores.
+Magnetically soft materials are characterized by their low coercivity, an essential requirement for irons and steels selected for any application involving electromagnetic induction cycling.
+This article provides information on ferromagnetic material properties and how they are affected by impurities, alloying additions, heat treatment, residual stress, and grain size.
+It also describes classification and testing methods for magnetically soft materials such as high-purity iron, low-carbon steels, silicon steels, iron-aluminum alloys, nickel-iron alloys, iron-cobalt alloys, ferrites, and stainless steels.
+The article also addresses corrosion resistance and provides insights on the selection of alloys for power generation applications, including motors, generators, and...